G-Snipes/G-Snipes.github.io/content/blog/2025/wince-interview/index.md

 **Speaking of that...**

+___

-### You just posted a photo from that show, from that green room with your pedal board because it got stolen?
+### You just posted a photo from that show, from that green room with your pedal board because it got stolen...

 ![](pedal.png)